-The Baroque palace of Albertina was built in 1744 and gifted in 1794 to the Duke Albert of Saxe-Teschen, hence its name, who enlarged it with the so-called Habsburg staterooms, 21 richly-decorated rooms inspired to the Palace of Versailles.
-The palace is located in Vienna’s “museum quarter”, at short distance from the Kunsthistorisches museum.
+The Albertina is located in the historical heart of Vienna not far from the Kunsthistorisches Museum.
+The museum is housed in a Baroque-style palace built by Count Emanuel Teles Graf Sylva-Tarouca in 1744 and gifted in 1794 to the Duke Albert of Saxe-Teschen, hence its name, who enlarged it with the so-called Habsburg staterooms, 21 richly-decorated rooms inspired by the architecture of the Palace of Versailles.

 What to see at the Albertina

-The classic modern art collection, composed of permanent loans from private collections, presents an outstanding overview of the European art of the 19th, 20th and 21st centuries.
-It includes paintings and sculptures by Monet, Renoir, Cézanne, Modigliani, Matisse, Picasso, Klee, Kandinsky, Ernst, Kirchner, Chagall, Giacometti, Magritte, Bacon, Kiefer and Richter, among many others.
+The classic modern art collection, composed of permanent loans from private collections, presents an outstanding overview of European art of the 19th, 20th, and 21st centuries.
+It includes paintings and sculptures by Monet, Renoir, Cézanne, Modigliani, Matisse, Picasso, Klee, Kandinsky, Ernst, Kirchner, Chagall, Giacometti, Magritte, Bacon, Kiefer, and Richter, among many others.

-The Graphic arts collection is truly remarkable with over 50,000 drawings, sketches and watercolours, including pieces by Leonardo da Vinci, Michelangelo, Raphael, Dürer, Rubens, Rembrandt, Cézanne, Schiele, Klimt, Picasso, Jackson Pollock, Andy Warhol, and Anselm Kiefer.
+The Graphic Arts collection is truly remarkable with over 50,000 drawings, sketches, and watercolors, including pieces by Leonardo da Vinci, Michelangelo, Raphael, Dürer, Rubens, Rembrandt, Cézanne, Schiele, Klimt, Picasso, Jackson Pollock, Andy Warhol, and Anselm Kiefer.

-The Architectural collection is composed of drawings, blueprints, ketches and models from the 16th century to present day.
+The Architectural collection is composed of drawings, blueprints, sketches, and models from the 16th century to the present day.

-The Photographic collection contains more that 100,000 photographs dating from the 1850s onward.
+The Photographic collection contains more than 100,000 photographs dating from the 1850s onward.

-The Albertina organizes special exhibitions, guided tours, educational programs and art workshops.
-The museum building, fully accessible, includes a restaurant with Viennese and international cuisine, a bar and a shop.
+The Albertina organizes special exhibitions, guided tours, educational programs, and art workshops.
+The building of the museum, which is fully accessible to physically impaired people, also accommodates a restaurant with Viennese and international cuisine, a cafe, and a book and gift shop.

-Photos: banner and 3 © Rupert Steiner; all images courtesy of Albertina
+Photos: 3 © Rupert Steiner; all images courtesy of Albertina